n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Salesforce/README.md

     - Delete a lead
     - Get a lead
     - Get all leads
-    - Get summary of leads
+    - Get summary of leads metadata
     - Update a lead
 - Opportunity
     - Add note to an opportunity